-Cracks in glass parenteral containers present a serious risk to patient safety (ineffective dose, lack of sterility, contamination leading to sepsis or even death) and to the drug supply chain stability (recalls and resulting shortages), and should therefore be prevented.
-It is well-known in other glass applications that strengthening techniques can inhibit flaw introduction and growth and also control the fracture behavior when glass does break (number of fragments, their shapes, etc.).
-For example, thermally-tempered safety glass used in automobile and architectural applications is engineered to have a region of compressive stress at the surface that hinders damage introduction and flaw extension.
-In addition, when safety glass does break (at higher load than non-tempered glass) the fracture propagates to the extent of the tempered region and produces small, harmless, approximately cubic-shaped fragments to prevent injury from 'dagger-like' fragmentation typical of annealed glasses24.
+Cracks in glass parenteral containers present a serious risk to patient safety (ineffective dose, lack of sterility, contamination leading to sepsis or even death) and to the drug supply chain stability (recalls and resulting shortages) and should therefore be prevented.
+It is well known in other glass applications that strengthening techniques can inhibit flaw introduction and growth and also control the fracture behavior when glass does break (number of fragments, their shapes, etc.).
+For example, thermally tempered safety glass used in automobile and architectural applications is engineered to have a region of compressive stress at the surface that hinders damage introduction and flaw extension.
+In addition, when safety glass does break (at higher load than non-tempered glass) the fracture propagates to the extent of the tempered region and produces small, harmless, approximately cubic-shaped fragments to prevent injury from dagger-like fragmentation typical of annealed glasses (24).

 Not all strengthening processes are able to impart special fracture behavior.
-Processes producing lower levels of strengthening (less stored strain energy) may exhibit strength improvements over nonstrengthened glass but with the same 'dagger-like' fragmentation pattern as annealed glass24.
-Special fracture behavior is only enabled when the strengthening process produces sufficient strain energy to influence the flaw propagation25.
-Lawn and Marshall describe that for samples with sufficient internal tension, a crack will tend to propagate catastrophically once it penetrates the protective surface layer26.
-This means that flaw tips which remain within the compressive surface layer will remain benign; and flaws which penetrate into the tensile region (at the center of the wall thickness) can propagate under the stored strain energy.
-A similar strengthening method can be applied to glass containers for pharmaceutical applications to prevent formation of stable cracks.
+Processes producing lower levels of strengthening (less stored strain energy) may exhibit strength improvements over non-strengthened glass but with the same dagger-like fragmentation pattern as annealed glass (24).
+Special fracture behavior is only enabled when the strengthening process produces sufficient strain energy to influence the flaw propagation (25).
+Lawn and Marshall describe that for samples with sufficient internal tension, a crack will tend to propagate catastrophically once it penetrates the protective surface layer (26).
+This means that flaw tips that remain within the compressive surface layer will remain benign, and flaws that penetrate into the